RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 - Check that the Linux Auditing System (`auditd`) is installed and running in your system.

 - Check that your Wazuh agent is configured to read `audit.log` file.
-This configuration is included by default.
+This configuration is included by default in `/var/ossec/etc/ossec.conf`.

 ```
   <localfile>